ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 });
 ```

-The reason why there the first select is performed is not quite clear.
+The reason why the first select is performed is not quite clear.
 My hypothesis is it was some workaround for deadlocks or some refactoring artifact.
 I will show the select is not needed, job can be removed immediately without
 changing the properties of the system.